These models were delivered to the UK in late-November 2019.

 Version 5: KFA with TIPHOOK RAIL branding and blue (not black as shown below) VNH-1 bogies.
 (Suitable for early 1990s onwards)

 Version 6: KFA with small Freightliner branding and black VNH-1 bogies.
 (Suitable for post-privatisation)

-To keep prices down, we are not supplying the wagons with containers and they will be designed to be compatible with those of other manufacturers.
-We may tool our own 40′ container, of a previously unproduced type, if there is demand, however this would add around £7-10 to the price of each model.
+To keep prices down, we are not supplying the wagons with containers and they are designed to be compatible with those of other manufacturers.